Backend workflows are server-side workflows. You can use them for the majority of your work, but there are some things that they are not suitable for.

 Scheduling a backend workflow for a future time in Bubble

 We only need to change the Scheduled date to schedule a backend workflow for a future time.

 Pick the backend workflow you want to schedule, and then choose when you want it to run.

 You can also schedule multiple backend workflows together, but be sure to have some time in between them.
-To ensure that your system is scalable, you should have a time gap of 3-5 seconds between two backend workflows.
+To ensure your system is scalable, you should have a 3-5 seconds time gap between two backend workflows.

 We'll change the Scheduled date to Date/TimePicker Birthday's value.
 And that's it.

 The backend workflow is scheduled.

 The 'Schedule API Workflow' action returns an ID.
 This ID can be used to abort a scheduled workflow.

 You can cancel a future workflow execution by using the 'Cancel a scheduled API Workflow' or 'Cancel a list of scheduled API Workflows' actions.
 This action will require a workflow ID or a list of workflow IDs.